 The first thing for companies wanting to implement intermodal lanes into their logistics strategy is to realize intermodal is truckload-like, not “exactly like a truckload.”

-3 Issues to Tackle for New Intermodal Encounter
+3 Issues to Tackle for a New Intermodal Encounter

-There are three issues all shippers should focus on tackling intermodal:
+There are three issues all shippers should focus on when tackling intermodal:

-Last but not least is selecting the intermodal marketing company (IMC), which is outlined well in our article entitled Best Intermodal Companies and How-to Choose.
-Keep in mind the biggest is not necessarily the best for everyone because it is not a one-size fit all proposition, so if you are the point of choosing to get through the entire article.
+Last but not least is selecting the intermodal marketing company (IMC), which is outlined well in our Best Intermodal Companies and How to Choose article.
+Keep in mind the biggest is not necessarily the best for everyone because it is not a one-size-fits-all proposition, so if you are at the point of choosing, get through the entire article.

 The Intermodal Shipping Process